 A guardian generally does not have the power to revoke his or her ward’s revocable living trust.
 However, the guardian does have the power to create a revocable living trust on the ward’s behalf and fund it with trust assets to effectuate the ward’s wishes.

-Courts have the power to amend the terms of revocable trust, to effectuate the wishes of the ward, including changing beneficiaries.
+Courts have the power to amend the terms of revocable trusts to effectuate the wishes of the ward, including changing beneficiaries.

 The guardian has a right to accountings of trust assets, liabilities, income and expenses from the trustee.